apache/openwhisk-wskdebug/README.md

 The fastest option (concurrency) leverages the NodeJS concurrency feature available in some OpenWhisk installations where a single container instance will receive all activations.
 It uses queues implemented as global variables of the action so that multiple invocations of this action (agent) can see and wait for each other.

-The second fastest option - and fastest in case of an OpenWhisk that does not support concurrency - is using the free 3rd party service [ngrok](https://ngrok.com), which supports internet-to-localhost port forwarding.
-It must be manually selected using `--ngrok` on the command line.
+The second fastest option - and fastest in case of an OpenWhisk that does not support concurrency - is using the free 3rd party service [ngrok](https://ngrok.com), which supports internet-to-localhost port forwarding. ngrok must be separately installed using `npm install -g ngrok --unsafe-perm=true` and manually selected using `--ngrok` on the command line.
 This works even without an account on [ngrok.com](https://ngrok.com). _Please note that ngrok.com is not affiliated with Apache OpenWhisk and use is completely optional and up to the user._

 Lastly, there is the "activation DB" agent which simply stores the activation input and result as separate activations (using helper actions named `*_wskdebug_invoked` and `*_wskdebug_completed`) and polls them via `wsk activation list`, both from wskdebug (for new activations) and in the agent itself (waiting for results).